BOLL7708/ActionBot/CONTRIBUTING.md

-# Contributing to desbot
+# Contributing to ActionBot

 Thank you for wanting to contribute to the project.
-The following is a set of guidelines for contributing to desbot, which is hosted on GitHub.
+The following is a set of guidelines for contributing to ActionBot, which is hosted on GitHub.

 ## Bugs